Menu

 Study permits for international students

-International students who have received proof of acceptance to one of our Circus Arts Programs, for a duration of more than 6 months, will need to apply for a Québec Acceptance Certificate (CAQ) as well as a study permit.
-Since these procedures involve several steps and can take up to six months to be completed, we recommend that you start them early.
+International students who have received proof of acceptance to one of our Circus Arts training programs must ensure they hold a passport valid for at least the first year of studies and must apply for a Québec Acceptance Certificate (CAQ) as well as a study permit.
+Since these processes involve several steps and can take several months to complete, it is recommended to begin them as soon as possible.

-The following websites will be of great help to students in this process:
+The following websites will be very helpful to students during these steps:

 File opening fees $50